 Foodhallen

 Trendy indoor food market in a former tram depot featuring 20+ food stalls offering international cuisines.
-From Vietnamese bao to Dutch bitterballen, this vibrant food hall offers something for everyone in a lively atmosphere.
+From Vietnamese bao to Dutch bitterballen, this vibrant food hall offers a wide range of options for every kind of traveller in a lively atmosphere.

 Inter Scaldes